Unconscious mind: Neurobiological theory of dreams

-Allan Hobson and colleagues developed what they called the activation-synthesis hypothesis which proposes that dreams are simply the side effects of the neural activity in the brain that produces beta brain waves during REM sleep that are associated with wakefulness.
+Allan Hobson and colleagues developed what they called the activation-synthesis hypothesis, which proposes that dreams are simply the side effects of the neural activity in the brain that produces beta brain waves during REM sleep, which are associated with wakefulness.
 According to this hypothesis, neurons fire periodically during sleep in the lower brain levels and thus send random signals to the cortex.
-The cortex then synthesizes a dream in reaction to these signals in order to try to make sense of why the brain is sending them.
-However, the hypothesis does not state that dreams are meaningless, it just downplays the role that emotional factors play in determining dreams.
+The cortex then synthesizes a dream in response to these signals, trying to make sense of why the brain is sending them.
+However, the hypothesis does not state that dreams are meaningless; it just downplays the role that emotional factors play in determining dreams.

 Contemporary cognitive psychology

 Research

 There is an extensive body of research in contemporary cognitive psychology devoted to mental activity that is not mediated by conscious awareness.
 Most of this research on unconscious processes has been done in the academic tradition of the information processing paradigm.
 The cognitive tradition of research into unconscious processes does not rely on the clinical observations and theoretical bases of the psychoanalytic tradition; instead it is mostly data driven.
 Cognitive research reveals that individuals automatically register and acquire more information than they are consciously aware of or can consciously remember and report.

 Much research has focused on the differences between conscious and unconscious perception.
 There is evidence that whether something is consciously perceived depends both on the incoming stimulus (bottom up strength) and on top-down mechanisms like attention.
 Recent research indicates that some unconsciously perceived information can become consciously accessible if there is cumulative evidence.
 Similarly, content that would normally be conscious can become unconscious through inattention (e.g. in the attentional blink) or through distracting stimuli like visual masking.